 The Kimochis Social Emotional Learning program is designed to give children the knowledge, skills and attitudes they need to recognize and manage their emotions, demonstrate caring and concern for others, establish positive relationships, make responsible decisions, and handle challenging situations constructively.
 These skills have been identified by leading researchers in the field of social and emotional learning as necessary for school success, academic achievement, positive social relationships and the development of emotional competence.

-Community Involvement & Empathy Development are woven throughout the kindergarten year: class meetings to discuss & solve classroom issues, singing at retirement communities, collecting canned goods, creating Valentine’s Boxes for children in hospitals, and reading to & supporting younger students at SMES.
+Community Involvement & Empathy Development are woven throughout the kindergarten year: class meetings to discuss & solve classroom issues, hosting a lemonade stand for Canine Companiions, collecting canned goods, reading to & supporting younger students at SMES.

 Kindergarten Year at-a-Glance